newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 You should be able to the plaintext near the beginning of the output!
 The data buffer has successfully been printed to the serial port, allowing us to see the decrypted text with no knowledge of the algorithm.
-Now that we’ve got a successful glitch, let’s disconnect the scope and target:
+Now that we've got a successful glitch, let's disconnect the scope and target: